Our guides and tips for traveling around Germany

 Mosel River

 Burg Eltz is a medieval castle nestled in the hills above the Moselle between Koblenz and Trier, Germany.
-It is still owned by a branch of House of Eltz who have lived there since the 12th century.

 Hohenschwangau Castle